 Do you have a little one on the way or recently welcomed your baby home?
 Hopefully, you received lots of love and support at the baby shower.
 However, expenses will continue to roll in beyond those initial gifts.
+While a baby is a very joyous occasion, consumer debt is not.
+It can become a real problem early on.
 Use these baby budget savings tips to help your family’s expenses stay low.

 3 Baby Budget Savings Tips

 Set Aside Money Every Month Before & After the Baby Arrives

 The first of the baby budget savings tips is about the actual budget.
 Your new baby (or babies!) will be a part of your life from here on out.
 Eventually, you will run out of the free diapers, clothes and toys you received at the baby shower.
 Savings a little each month in the budget can help prepare for future expenses.
 This is even more true if you are using formula and disposable diapers.

 How much should you budget?
 It may be $50-$200.
 If mama is nursing and using cloth diapers, $50 will probably be sufficient.
 However, if you need formula and disposable diapers, you may need $200.
 Think through what supplies you will using day-to-day plus all the expenses to come when calculating the dollar amount for your family.
 This can be adjusted as necessary.